This is a true story of a man who reported amazing UFO sightings as an air traffic controller of Japan Air Self-Defense Force (JASDF).

 How to Observe UFOs?

-By the way, some people who do not believe in UFOs may point out that Kiuchi mistook artificial satellites for UFOs.
+By the way, skeptical people may point out that Kiuchi mistook artificial satellites for UFOs.

 Actually, he knows everything about the artificial satellites that orbit around the earth.

-He can discover a new comet because he knows the position of every satellite, which an inexperienced astronomer often mistook for a comet.
+I can discover a new comet, because I know the position of every satellite, which an inexperienced astronomer often mistook for a comet.

 According to Kiuchi, an inexperienced person often mistakes aircraft or Venus for an UFO.

-Especially, an airplane has anti-collision lights including flashing red lights fitted on the top and bottom fuselage and flashing white lights on the furthest left and right.
+Especially, an airplane has anti-collision lights, such as flashing red lights fitted on the top and bottom fuselage and flashing white lights on the furthest left and right.

-Therefore, seen from the front when the plane lands, its anti-collision lights look like that they sway from side to side.
+Therefore, if you see an airplane from the front when it lands, its anti-collision lights look like they sway from side to side.

-As a result, when an inexperienced person sees the anti-collision lights swaying from side to side, he mistook the airplane for an UFO.
+As a result, if an inexperienced person sees the anti-collision lights swaying from side to side, he or she would mistake the airplane for an UFO.